hongtaoh/hongtaoh.github.io/content/en/blog/2022-04-15-wiscosin-state-tax.md

 ---

 {{< block class="note" >}}
-Wisconsin Department of Revenue updated their efile system.
+Because Wisconsin Department of Revenue updated their efile system, this tutorial is oudated.
 Please visit [https://www.revenue.wi.gov/Pages/WisTax/home.aspx](https://www.revenue.wi.gov/Pages/WisTax/home.aspx) and follow their most recent instructions.
 {{< end >}}

 If you are a Chinese student, also refer to [this tutorial](https://github.com/mzj14/prepare-tax-return).
 This blog is heavily influenced by it.